WhChess/WhChess/README.md

 **WhChess/WhChess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm Efe Anık, a Computer Science Student at Bilkent University.
+I'm Efe Anık, a freshman Computer Science Student at Bilkent University.

 - 🧬 I'm interested in bioinformatics.
 - 🖥️ I'm working with **Java, Python and R**.